 Recipe Compliments of Washington Food Artisans: Farm Stories And Chef Recipes

-4 cups bread flour (Pasayten Hard White Wheat Flour works great)
+4 cups AP bread flour (Pasayten Hard White Wheat Flour works great if you want a 100% whole grain pretzel)

 1/2 cup Heritage Dark Northern Rye flour